hoch1009/hoch1009.github.io/_pages/page_nc500.md

     alt: "placeholder"
     title: "Sunset in Lima"
 ---

+... or: how to spend 11 days in Scotland on a motorcycle.

+## Introduction

 I got my drivers license for riding a motor cycle in 2018, bought a Triumph Street Twin and did a small tour in Saxony with one of my best friends.
 It was a nice experience and so we planned on doing a longer trip.
 We decided to give Scotland a third try.
 We have been there two times, every time by car and liked it a lot.
 So why not try it on two motorcycles.